 Go Where Only a Boat Can Take You

 Then, your guide pulls ashore and leads you into the woods on a ¼-mile exploration along a forest trail, pointing out local plants and wildflowers used by native Alaskans.
 Step back in time as you discover the painstakingly reconstructed replica of an Dena’ina Indian dwelling.
 Seeing this lean-to, made in its natural setting, is an experience that's hard to find in a museum.
 Step inside an authentic trapper's cabin, complete with a chair carved and upholstered (in bear fur) by Steve Mahay himself back in 1972, when he lived in the Bush.
-In addition, explore a trapper's fur and food cache, and an emergency bivouac shelter.
+In addition, explore a trapper's fur and food cache.

 60 Miles of Wildlife Sightings